History of climate change science: Increased consensus amongst scientists: 1988 to present

-These developments depended crucially on huge globe-spanning observation programs.
+These developments depended crucially on Weather satellites, other satellites and huge globe-spanning observation programs.
 Since the 1990s research into historical and modern climate change expanded rapidly.
 International coordination was provided by the World Climate Research Programme (established in 1980) and was increasingly oriented around providing input to the IPCC reports.
 Measurement networks such as the Global Ocean Observing System, Integrated Carbon Observation System, and NASA's Earth Observing System enabled monitoring of the causes and effects of ongoing change.
 Research also broadened, linking many fields such as Earth sciences, behavioral sciences, economics, and security.